ajnirp/hello-genetic/README.md

 in a Terminal window or in cmd.exe.
 The algorithm will try to evolve a bunch of random strings towards the given "target string".

-Each argument must be a string consisting of only alphabetic characters and/or spaces) and press Enter.
+Each argument must be a string consisting of only alphabetic characters and/or spaces).
 You can see the progress that the algorithm is making at regular intervals.

 If you want an argument to contain spaces, surround it with double quotes, like so: